-John has over 20 years experience developing systems and software.
-He joined SEI in 2008.
-Before joining SEI, John was a chief architect at Avaya, Inc. There his responsibilities included development of multimodal agents, architectures for communication analytics, and the creation and enhancement of the Customer Interaction Software Product Line architecture.
-Prior to that, John was a software architect at Quintus, where he designed the first commercially successful multi-channel integrated contact center product and led the technology integration of the product portfolio as Quintus acquired several other companies.
+Prior to joining the SEI in 2008, John was a chief architect at Avaya, Inc. There, his responsibilities included development of multimodal unified communications applications, enterprise communications analytics architectures, and the creation and enhancement of the Customer Interaction Product Line architecture.
+Prior to that, John was a software architect at Quintus, where he designed the first commercially successful multi-channel integrated contact center product and led the product technology integration as Quintus acquired several companies.
 Before joining Quintus, John worked for several companies in the video conferencing and video networking industry.
 He began his professional career at Raytheon, where he developed hardware and software solutions for radar signal processing, multi-spectral image processing, and parallel processing architectures and algorithms.

 Publications (recent or significant)

 J. Klein, R. Buglak, D. Blockow, et al., “A Reference Architecture for Big Data Systems in the National Security Domain,” in Proc.
 2nd Int.
 Workshop on BIG Data Software Eng.
 (BIGDSE'16), Austin, TX, USA, 2016, pp. 51-57. doi: 10.1145/2896825.2896834

 J. Klein, I. Gorton, L. Alhmoud, et al., “Model-Driven Observability for Big Data Storage,” in Proc.
 13th Working IEEE/IFIP Conf. on Software Architecture (WICSA 2016), Venice, Italy, 2016. doi: 10.1109/WICSA.2016.27